Princess Helena College

-PHC was a co-educational independent day and boarding school for students aged 11 to 18 in Preston near Hitchin in Hertfordshire, England.
+PHC was a co-educational private day and boarding school for pupils aged 11 to 18 in Preston near Hitchin in Hertfordshire, England.

 The school was housed in a Queen Anne country house, formerly known as Temple Dinsley, which was redesigned by Edwin Lutyens, at the same time as the gardens were designed by his great friend, Gertrude Jekyll.
 The house is listed Grade II* on the National Heritage List for England, and the gardens and landscaped park are listed Grade II* on the Register of Historic Parks and Gardens.

 History

 Princess Helena College was founded by Miss Sophia Williams in 1820 for daughters of officers who had served in the Napoleonic Wars and daughters of Anglican clergy.
 It was originally established in Mornington Crescent, London, before moving to Regent's Park and then Ealing.
 The school moved to Temple Dinsley in 1935.
-In 1874, Princess Helena, Queen Victoria's third daughter, became President of the college, and the school has enjoyed royal patronage ever since.
+Originally opened in honour of Princess Charlotte, in 1874, Princess Helena, Queen Victoria's third daughter, became President of the college, and the school enjoyed royal patronage ever since.

 The school became part of United Learning in 2018, and from 2019, the college accepted boys at age 11 and age 16.
 The school closed at the end of August 2021 due to persistent financial difficulties that were exacerbated by the COVID-19 pandemic.